pypr/pysph/docs/source/design/overview.rst

 will mean that there will be one real particle at 0 and a copy from 1.0 as well at the same location.
 It is therefore important to initialize the particles starting at ``dx/2`` and all the way up-to ``1.0-dx/2`` so as to get a uniform distribution of particles without any repetitions.
+It is important to remember that the periodic particles will be "ghost" particles and so any equations that set properties like pressure should be in a group with ``real=False``.